Christchurch Hospital overrun with patients, surgery deferred

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The hospital has reached a 112 per cent occupancy rate due to the number of acutely unwell people admitted on Tuesday.
+The hospital has reached a 112 percent occupancy rate due to the number of acutely unwell people admitted.

 Officials say the situation has been made worse by the high number of Canterbury DHB staff off sick with the virus.